The G12H Anniversary is going to be what you want when going for a quintessential 70s rock tone.

-For this review, the G12H is loaded in a X-pattern in a Peavey 6505 4×12 slant cab.
-The 6505 comes with 12″ Sheffield 16 ohm speakers which are commonly considered to be an approximation of a Celestion G12M Greenback.
+For this review, the G12H is in a X-pattern in a Peavey 6505 4×12 slant cab.
+The 6505 comes with 12″ Sheffield 16 ohm speakers which have the common consideration of being an approximation of a Celestion G12M Greenback.
 The sort of speaker/cab put into action by acts ranging from Montgomery Gentry to Ted Nugent.

 When it comes to the G12H, it’s the selection of players from Jimi (psychedelic) to Iommi (bone crushing) to Erik Turner (pop metal).